top of page

 Helping the River Eden Ecosystem to Flourish

-Friends of the River Eden Ecosystem (FREE) is a vibrant volunteer community helping our local waterways to thrive.
+Friends of the River Eden Ecosystem (FREE) is a vibrant community of people in the River Eden catchment area.

 Because We're All Part of It